proxifly/proxifly/README.md

   * Blazingly fast public IP check
   * Use this to confirm you are connecting through the proxy!

+### Getting an API key
+You can use so much of `proxifly` for free, but if you want to do some advanced stuff, you'll need an API key.
+You can get one by signing up for an account at [https://proxifly.com/signup](https://proxifly.com/signup).

 ## Install Proxifly
 ### Install via npm
 Install with npm if you plan to use `proxifly` in a Node project or in the browser.